unfoldingWord/dcs-templates/README.md

 5. Go to https://localhost:3000 in your web browser and you should see the home page.

 6. Go to the page you modified if not the home page.
-If you need to log in, register a user, or user the admin user that is already set up:
+If you need to log in, register a user, or use the admin user that is already set up:

     **username:** root \
     **password:** password